-As you can see below, Bandwidth's revenue growth has been incredible over the last year, growing from quarterly revenue of $84.7 million, to $130.6 million.
+As you can see below, Bandwidth's revenue growth has been very strong over the last year, growing from quarterly revenue of $113.4 million, to $131.3 million.

-This was another standout quarter with the revenue up a splendid 54.1% year on year.
-On top of that, revenue increased $10.0 million quarter on quarter, a very strong improvement on the $7.2 million increase in Q2 2021, and a sign of re-acceleration of growth, which is very nice to see indeed.
+This quarter, Bandwidth's quarterly revenue was once again up 15.7% year on year.
+On top of that, revenue increased $5.23 million quarter on quarter, a strong improvement on the $4.5 million decrease in Q4 2021, and a sign of acceleration of growth, which is very nice to see indeed.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-Bandwidth's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 108% in Q3.
-That means even if they didn't win any new customers, Bandwidth would have grown its revenue 8% year on year.
-Despite it going down over the last year this is still a decent retention rate and it shows us that not only Bandwidth's customers stick around but at least some of them get increasing value from its software over time.
+Bandwidth's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 114% in Q1.
+That means even if they didn't win any new customers, Bandwidth would have grown its revenue 14% year on year.
+Significantly up from the last quarter, this a good retention rate and a proof that Bandwidth's customers are satisfied with their software and are getting more value from it over time.
+That is good to see.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Bandwidth's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 44.5% in Q3.
+Bandwidth's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 42.1% in Q1.

-That means that for every $1 in revenue the company had $0.44 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.
+That means that for every $1 in revenue the company had $0.42 left to spend on developing new products, marketing & sales and the general administrative overhead.
+This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.

-With a market capitalization of $2.12 billion Bandwidth is a relatively smaller company, but with more than $321.8 million in cash and the fact it is operating close to free cash flow break-even put it in a robust financial position to invest in growth.
+With a market capitalization of $581.4 million Bandwidth is among smaller companies, but its more than $316 million in cash and the fact it is operating close to free cash flow break-even put it in a robust financial position to invest in growth.

 Is Now The Time?

 When considering Bandwidth, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in case of Bandwidth we will be cheering from the sidelines.
-Its revenue growth has been exceptional, though we don't expect it to maintain historical growth rates.
-But while its customers are increasing their spending quite quickly, suggesting that they love the product, the downside is that its customer acquisition is less efficient than many comparable companies and its gross margins show its business model is much less lucrative than the best software businesses.
+Its revenue growth has been strong, though we don't expect it to maintain historical growth rates.
+But while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.